Pape Habib Sow

-Pape Habib Sow (born December 2, 1985 in Dakar) is a Senegalese former footballer who played as a defensive midfielder.
+Pape Habib Sow (born December 2, 1985, in Dakar) is a Senegalese former footballer who played as a defensive midfielder.

 Career

-After making an impact as a defensive midfielder to Portugal with Académica, Pape attracted attention from many clubs and most notably from the Greek giants Panathinaikos FC leading to the signing of a 3 year-deal contract with the Greens, which will keep him to the club until 2015.
+After making an impact as a defensive midfielder to Portugal with Académica, Pape attracted attention from many clubs and most notably from the Greek giants Panathinaikos FC leading to the signing of a 3-year contract with the Greens, which will keep him to the club until 2015.
 He scored his first goal for his new club in a Greek Cup match against Proodeftiki and his first League goal in a derby against AEK Athens.
 After leaving Rio Ave, he signed for Veikkausliiga side Inter.